Avalanche of Early Votes Transforming 2020 Election

 “We can be certain this will be a high-turnout election,” McDonald said.

-So far the turnout has been lopsided, with Democrats outvoting Republicans 2-1 in the 42 states included in The Associated Press count.
-Republican have been bracing themselves for this early Democratic advantage for months, as they've watched President Donald Trump rail against mail ballots and raise unfounded worries about fraud.
-Polling, and now early voting, suggest the rhetoric has turn his party's rank-and-file away from a method of voting that, traditionally, they dominated in the weeks before Election Day.
+So far the turnout has been lopsided, with Democrats outvoting Republicans by a 2-1 ratio in the 42 states included in The Associated Press count.
+Republicans have been bracing themselves for this early Democratic advantage for months, as they've watched President Donald Trump rail against mail-in ballots and raise unfounded worries about fraud.
+Polling, and now early voting, suggest the rhetoric has turned his party's rank and file away from a method of voting that, traditionally, they dominated in the weeks before Election Day.

 That gives Democrats a tactical advantage in the final stretch of the campaign.
 In many critical battleground states, Democrats have “banked” a chunk of their voters and can turn their time and money toward harder-to-find infrequent voters.